Skip navigation links

 Stacey was eager to plunge into the restaurant business or invent a new food, partially fueled by MSU's world-renowned School of Hospitality Business.
 However, a family friend would urge her to choose a traditional business major because of how grueling the restaurant industry is.

-"They had nothing for entrepreneurship while I was going to school," said Stacey, "we could've only dreamed about having something like The Hatch.”
+"They had nothing for entrepreneurship while I was going to school," said Stacey, "we could've only dreamed about having something like The Hatch or the Burgess Institute.”

 Mike's father had an automotive business, and, based on his father's experiences, Mike saw entering the food industry as a more sound decision.